 Producer: Nic Hard

-Selected by: Evan Allen, Product Marketing Specialist
+Selected by: Evan Allen, Sound Design Manager

 The instrumental separation, definition of instruments within the stereo field, and sense of depth in Snarky Puppy’s Semente is mind-blowing.
 It’s such an engaging, lively sound that you can practically close your eyes and visualize where each instrumentalist is on the soundstage.
 The use of dynamic range is also exceedingly important in the sense of depth and clarity in this piece and ensures that the energy and vibrance of the performance shines.